-• There were systems in place to identify and follow up children living in disadvantaged circumstances and who were at risk, for example, children and young people who had a high number of A&E attendances.
-Immunisation rates were relatively high for all standard childhood immunisations.

-- Patients told us that children and young people were treated in an age-appropriate way and were recognised as individuals, and we saw evidence to confirm this. - 83% of women aged 25-64 notes record that a cervical screening test has been performed in the preceding 5 years (01/04/2014 to 31/03/2015).
-This was similar to the CCG average of 85% and the national average of 82%.
-Appointments were available outside of school hours and the premises were suitable for children and babies.
+- There were systems in place to identify and follow up children living in disadvantaged circumstances and who were at risk, for example, children and young people who had a high number of A&E attendances.
+Immunisation rates were relatively high for all standard childhood immunisations. - Patients told us that children and young people were treated in an age-appropriate way and were recognised as individuals, and we saw evidence to confirm this. - At 89%, the percentage of women aged 25-64 whose notes record that a cervical screening test has been performed in the preceding 5 years (01/04/2014 to 31/03/2015) was above the CCG and national averages of 78% and 82%. - Appointments were available outside of school hours and the premises were suitable for children and babies.
+Children and babies were prioritised for same day appointments. - We saw positive examples of joint working with midwives and health visitors. - The practice was involved in a children's clinic pilot focussing on a range of health and social factors that affected them.